 Suji ka halwa or Sheera is a classic Indian semolina pudding made with sugar, ghee and dry fruits.
 The recipe I have shared is a family heirloom recipe.
 We have been making this suji halwa recipe for decades during family get togethers, special occasions & festivals.
 The sooji halwa recipe can be easily halved, doubled or tripled.

-Rice kheer recipe is a popular Indian sweet dessert made with basmati rice, whole milk, nuts and saffron.
-It is easy to make and is made with a one pan or one pot method.
+Rice Kheer is a popular Indian sweet dessert made with basmati rice, whole milk, nuts and saffron.
+Kheer recipe is easy and is made with a one pan or one pot method.
 Rice Kheer is basically Indian rice pudding and makes for a creamy delicious sweet dessert.

 Make coconut ladoo with three recipes.
-The first coconut ladoo is a quick 3 ingredient recipe made with fresh coconut, condensed milk and cardamom powder.
+The first one is a quick 3 ingredient recipe made with fresh coconut, milkmaid and cardamom powder.
 The second recipe has 2 ingredients – desiccated coconut and condensed milk.
-The third recipe is made with desiccated coconut powder and sugar.
+The third recipe is made with desiccated coconut and sugar.